 Today is the big day.
-We have Pip’s speech assessment with the county.
+We have Dexter’s speech assessment with the county.
 This will determine his educational future.
 If they think it is necessary, he will be seeing a speech therapist to work on bringing him in line with his peers.
 His hearing issues have unfortunately meant that he is struggling with elocution, and because he still has a hearing deficit, he isn’t learning proper pronunciation as fast as he should.

 All that said, there has been a MASSIVE improvement in his speech since his surgery in December, and I personally think he has made great strides.
 He is attempting to repeat sounds much more, and I think that with or without help from the county, he is going to be just fine.
 But since the professionals know better than I do, I am keen to hear their opinions.

 I wrote the previous this morning to friends and family on Facebook.
 We’ve been waiting for this appointment for a while, ever since our follow-up hearing assessment six weeks ago, when we were told that the 40 dB hearing loss he’d had pre-perforated eardrum and pre-surgery was now borderline normal at only 10dB loss.
 He was given the go-ahead by the audiologist to proceed with any speech therapy that might be useful to him.

 I’ve already written about Dexter’s garbled speech and the fact that he was a bit difficult to understand at times, so we went into the appointment knowing that he might need some extra help before he is school age so that he can be on the same level as other kids his age.
 But there was a small, arrogant part of me that believed that they would do the assessment and say, “Your kid is obviously a genius and WAY ahead of other kids.
 Don’t worry.
 Just keep doing what you’re doing.”